peterhaldbaek/mt-latlon/README.md

 Installation
 ------------

-    npm install mt-latlon
+    $ npm install mt-latlon

 Usage
 -----

-The module exposes the LatLon class which represents a point on the Earth's surface.
-With this class you can create LatLon objects on which you can perform various operations.
+The module exposes the `LatLon` class which represents a point on the earth's surface.
+With this class you can create `LatLon` objects on which you can perform various operations.

     var LatLon = require('mt-latlon');
     var point = new LatLon(51.5136, -0.0983);

-The available operations of the LatLon objects is listed below.
+The available operations of the `LatLon` objects is listed below.

 ### LatLon(lat, lon, rad)